 VISCERAL (2017 - 2021)

-Sensing my way with an inner eye, I explore the forms to expose the universal mystery through metaphor and image to reveal the stories which communicate what is generally visible and often inexpressible.
-Touching on the divine, stories invite a kind of vision, giving form even to the invisible, clothing the metaphors and throwing color into the shadows.
-Objects such as flesh and bone assume cultural and spiritual significance reflecting values and beliefs.
-Attempting to unearth the mystery, I represent the story with the mark, the color and the composition.
+The sacred and respected life of the animal is celebrated and reborn in my images.
+I speak of relationships, humor, fear, aloneness, defense, sacrifice and heartache, all of which mirror the human condition.
+I sense my way with an inner eye, exploring the forms to expose the universal mystery through metaphor and image.
+Touching on the divine, stories invite a vision, giving form even to the invisible, clothing the metaphors and throwing color into the shadows.
+I reveal the stories which communicate what is generally visible but often inexpressible.
+Objects such as flesh and bone assume cultural, spiritual significance which reflect values and beliefs.
+As I unearth the mystery, I represent the story with the mark, the color and the composition.
 It is then, when I merge with the painting, that I understand what I am about.
-The result is often open-ended ambiguity, mysteriously inviting room for the viewer's interpretation.
-“This work is not about a deer on a hook.”

 logo_xs_sq.jpg

-A Solo Exhibition of this work premiered at The Dahl Arts Center in Rapid City, South Dakota
+A Solo Exhibition of this work premiered at The Dahl Arts Center in Rapid City, SD

 September 3rd, 2021 - November 27, 2021